 Interest-Bearing HSA Accounts:

-Conversely, if you plan to make minimal contributions – perhaps only enough to cover any required medical expenses – or you expect to use of the maximum contribution each year substantially, you’ll likely be better served with an interest-bearing account.
+Conversely, if you plan to make minimal contributions (perhaps only enough to cover any anticipated medical expenses), or you routinely have high out-of-pocket medical expenses (enough that will challenge the annual contribution limit), you’d likely be better served with an interest-bearing account.

-The best way to make this determination is to review your out-of-pocket medical expenses over the past several years.
-If you typically spent several thousand dollars per year to cover these expenses, an interest-bearing account will likely be the better choice.
-It may not earn as much income as an investment account, but it will offer the complete safety of the principal.
-That will guarantee your funds will be available when needed.
+It may not earn as much growth as an investment account, but it will offer the complete safety of the principal.
+That will guarantee your HSA money will be available when needed.

 Both banks and credit unions routinely offer Health Savings Accounts.
 In most cases, a bank or credit union will set up your HSA using either a savings account or a money market account.
 Either will be interest-bearing and highly liquid.